evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 355mm, and the rear discs are 335mm.
+The front discs are 355 mm, and the rear discs are 335 mm.

 ### Regenerative Braking